 As to Japanese Yen Libor, the District Court dismissed the complaint brought by purchasers of Euroyen over-the-counter derivative products.
-On 1 April 2020, the Court of Appeals reversed the dismissal and reinstated the claims.
-Plaintiffs filed a second amended complaint on 24 August 2020, and defendants have again filed motions to dismiss.
+On 1 April 2020, the Second Circuit reversed the dismissal and reinstated the claims.
+On 30 September 2021, the District Court dismissed plaintiffs' Racketeer Influenced and Corrupt Organizations Act claims but upheld plaintiffs' antitrust and state law claims against Societe Generale.
 In the other action, brought by purchasers or sellers of Euroyen derivative contracts on the Chicago Mercantile Exchange on 27 September 2019, plaintiff filed a motion for class certification.
-On 25 September 2020, the District Court granted defendants' motion for judgment on the pleadings and dismissed plaintiffs' claims.
-Plaintiffs have appealed.
+On 25 September 2020, the District Court granted defendants' motion for judgment on the pleadings and dismissed plaintiffs' remaining claims.
+Plaintiff has appealed to the Second Circuit.

 As to Euribor, the District Court dismissed all claims against Societe Generale in the putative class action and denied the plaintiffs' motion to file a proposed amended complaint.
-Plaintiffs have appealed those rulings to the United States Court of Appeals for the Second Circuit.
+Plaintiffs have appealed those rulings to the Second Circuit.